zeeshanmcp12/kubernetes/nodes.md

 ### Expose service in Kubernetes
+- There are three types of service in kubernetes
 - NodePort
   - minikube service <service_name> --url
   - run this command in separate terminal otherwise the session will be timedout hence no exposure of service.
 - LoadBalancer
   - minikube tunnel
   - This will assign an IP to pod and expose the service.
+- ClusterIP
+  - with this service, we can access cluster using it's name for example curl nginx.
+  -

 ### Create deployments in Kubernetes
 - kubectl create deployment nginx --image=nginx:alpine